Q. What are the phone numbers to the Huntington Park Police Department?

 Q. What hours/days is the Police Department open?

 A. The Huntington Park Police Department is available to the public 24 hours a day, seven days a week.
-However the Records front lobby remains open from 8:00 am to 8:00 pm Monday through Sunday.
-After hours contact can be made via a telephone located inside the lobby of the police department.
+However, the Records front lobby remains open from 8:00 am to 6:00 pm Mondays through Thursdays and 8:00 am to 5:00 pm on Fridays.
+After-hours contact can be made via a telephone located inside the lobby of the police department.

 Q. How and when can I get fingerprinted or Live Scans performed?